Written by

 Here are five ways to keep your tank in excellent condition:

 Even though heating oil is usually associated with colder months, it's worth considering your supply during the summer.
 With prices currently more volatile due to global factors, trends can be less predictable, but demand is typically lower during the warmer months.
-Topping up your tank now could help you stay prepared ahead of winter, and keeping it full can also reduce the risk of sludge build-up.
+Topping up your tank now could help you stay prepared ahead of winter, and keeping it full can also reduce the risk of oil tank sludge build-up.

 It's easier than ever to keep on top of your heating oil supply, thanks to automatic top-up services like BoilerJuice Connected.
 This type of service monitors your tank levels and arranges deliveries when needed, helping to remove the hassle of reordering.
 By signing up, you can benefit from competitive local pricing without needing to manage it yourself and also reduce the risk of running out.